-The abundance of game in Etosha National Park is somewhat unexpected.
-During winter the Etosha Pan is bone dry.
-This endless white expanse is an unlikely venue for a wildlife sanctuary.
-Yet the surrounding areas overflow with springbok and zebra.
-The areas with thicker vegetation are home to elephant, the endangered black rhino and even leopard.
-Lions are camouflaged in the pale- golden colour of the grasslands, while giraffes rise high above most of the dry vegetation.
+The abundance of game in Etosha National Park is somewhat unexpected, showcasing some of the most common and rarest wildlife species.
+The areas with thicker vegetation are home to elephant (some of the largest in Africa due to the vitamins and nutrients found in the ground), the endangered black rhino and even leopard.
+Lions are camouflaged in the pale- golden colour of the grasslands, while giraffes rise- high above most of the dry vegetation.

 Please note that Etosha National Park is immensely popular, hence advanced bookings are recommended.